jarusll/the-logs/index.md

 I am deep diving `ctags` because I love code browsing and also for a thing.

+Setup finger on vps but for some reason it's not picking up .plan file.
+I'll look into it but it's not high priority.

 # 2022-08-14

 I played valorant and had some sweets.